 Email address.

-Telephone number.
+Telephone numbers.

 Gift Aid entitlement.

 Where additional information may be required, such as health-related information, this will be obtained with the specific consent of the member who will be informed as to why this information is required and the purpose that it will be used for.